pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 .. |second| image:: images/transformation.png
    :align: middle

-In the transformed graph, all of the edges from the original graph are still present, but we now have additional edges for every turn that could be made across vertex 6.
-This graph can now be used to apply turn penalties and restrictions for routing problems by removing or adding costs to these new edges.
+In the transformed graph, all of the edges from the original graph are still present (yellow), but we now have additional edges for every turn that could be made across vertex 6 (orange).

 Sample Data Results
 -------------------------------------------------------------------------------